gather-community/gather/docs/index.md

 ## Meals

 Gather's initial purpose was as a meals administration system.
-Gather communities tend do have very healthy [meals programs](assets/screenshots/meals-index.png).
+Gather communities tend to have very healthy [meals programs](assets/screenshots/meals-index.png).

 We believe this is in large part thanks to Gather and a preceding, now-retired system from which Gather drew inspiration.